 Your browser has direct access to troves of your most personal and intimate data.
 In theory, your browser could send a record of everything you do online back to its developers — even what you type into fields on individual web pages.

 For that reason, we at Proton feel it’s important to explain to people which browsers they can use if they want to keep their online activity private.
 There are hundreds of browsers out there, so we could not examine them all.
-However, we were able to assemble a list of six open-source browsers that respect your privacy to varying degrees.
+However, we assembled a list of eight open-source browsers that respect your privacy to varying degrees.

 Proprietary browsers